jerryz920/SAFE-latte/docs/safe-overview.md

 ?C := postRawIdSet($Self).
 ```

 These commands use several slang-shell variables.
 SAFE prefixes variable names with a `?`, and uses `$` to dereference a variable and substitute (interpolate) it with its value.

 The commands set the `?Self` variable to a name of the *current principal*.
 Slang-shell commands always run with the identity of the current principal (*$Self*) and on its behalf.

 The principal names correspond to files in the keypair directory given in the `-kd` option to safe-server.
 We can generate the keypairs with whatever names we want, but here we use the keypairs generated as in the `strong` scenario (standard setup).

 Each `postRawIdSet` command posts a principal certificate in the store at a token that is the hash of the principal's public key (its *keyhash*).
 The command returns the keyhash, which acts as the principal's *PrincipalID*.

 SAFE requires principal certificates as a convention to enable compact names with secure authentication.
 When principals make statements about one another or link to one another's certificates, they use the PrincipalID (keyhash) as a name.
 Anyone who learns about another principal (e.g., from a statement in another certificate) learns its keyhash, which serves directly as a token to retrieve the principal's certificate from the store, which contains its IdSet.
 The IdSet has the principal's full public key, which authenticates the principal's signatures and certificates.

 These commands store each returned keyhash in a slang-shell variable for future use.
 For this scenario we chose variables named A, B, and C for principals Alice, Bob, and Cindy.
 We can also use these variables to name the principals, e.g., `?Self := A`.

-####How to view SAFE certificates
+#### How to view issued SAFE certificates

-It is easy to view the certificates in the store by issuing a `curl` request from another terminal directly to the Riak service point to GET from the safe bucket at the token.
+It is easy to view the certificates in the Riak store by issuing a `curl` request from another terminal directly to the Riak service point to GET from the safe bucket at the token.
 It looks something like this:

 ```
 curl 'http://localhost:8098/types/safesets/buckets/safe/keys/BQ2CaH...tI0JjZTdo='
 ```

-###2.
-Issue anchor certificates
+### Issue anchor certificates

 Continuing with the scenario, each principal issues a named anchor certificate.
 In slang-shell: